-Reduction of socioeconomic inequalities in health, well documented in developed countries, is a target for many governments, including those of the United Kingdom and United States, 1-3 and for the World Health Organization, which has recently established the Global Commission on Social Determinants of Health. ^{4 5} Understanding the underlying causes of socioeconomic gradients in health is crucial if population based interventions are to be effective.
-6
+Reduction of socioeconomic inequalities in health, well documented in developed countries, is a target for many governments, including those of the United Kingdom and United States, 1-3 and for the World Health Organization, which has recently established the Global Commission on Social Determinants of Health.
+4-5 Understanding the underlying causes of socioeconomic gradients in health is crucial if population based interventions are to be effective.

-Explanations for socioeconomic gradients in health have traditionally focused on access to resources (such as education and income), physical exposures in the living and working environment (such as housing conditions and toxins), and health related behaviours (such as smoking and diet).5 7 That controlling for such plausible mediating risk factors reduces but does not eradicate socioeconomic differentials in health has prompted speculation that as yet unmeasured psychological factors need to be taken into account in explaining how poverty "get[s] under the skin"8
+Explanations for socioeconomic gradients in health have traditionally focused on access to resources (such as education and income), physical exposures in the living and working environment (such as housing conditions and toxins), and health related behaviours (such as smoking and diet).
+That controlling for such plausible mediating risk factors reduces but does not eradicate socioeconomic differentials in health has prompted speculation that as yet unmeasured psychological factors need to be taken into account in explaining how poverty "get[s] under the skin."

 One novel hypothesis is that intelligence (denoted here as IQ) might be: "the epidemiologists' elusive 'fundamental cause' of social class inequalities in health."
-This suggestion is based on observations that low IQ scores ascertained in childhood, 10-12 early adulthood, 13 mid-life, 14 15 and older age 16 are associated with elevated rates of later death and disease; IQ scores are socially patterned 17; and a link exists between functional literacy (a correlate of IQ) and health related behaviours, injuries, and self management of illness.
-9
+This suggestion is based on observations that low IQ scores ascertained in childhood, load early adulthood, mid-life, and older age for are associated with elevated rates of later death and disease; IQ scores are socially patterned at link exists between functional literacy (a correlate of IQ) and health related behaviours, injuries, and self management of illness.